 Upcoming events | Past events

 4-6 March 2020.
-The UNESCO Chair holder professor Kristin Kuutma participates at the seminar ""No such thing as heritage"? – From Basic Assumptions and Constructs to Reconceptualizations" held at the Helsinki Collegium for Advanced Studies (University of Helsinki).
+The UNESCO Chair holder professor Kristin Kuutma participated at the seminar ""No such thing as heritage"? – From Basic Assumptions and Constructs to Reconceptualizations" held at the Helsinki Collegium for Advanced Studies (University of Helsinki).
 She was one of the keynote speakers with her talk "Critical (Re)conceptualizations in the Politics of Heritage".

 21 February 2020.
 The UNESCO Chair holder professor Kristin Kuutma delivered the speech “Anniversary and changing concepts” at the ceremony of the 102th anniversary of the Republic of Estonia held at Tartu University.
-Recording from UTTV.

 3-7 February 2020.
 Winter School “Troubling Gender: Theory and Method” at the University of Tartu.
 Gender is an important aspect of social cohesion which deserves a critical reflexion and is tightly linked to cultural heritage.
 The UNESCO Chairholder professor Kristin Kuutma was the Programme Director of the Winter School.

 9-14 December 2019.
 Professor Kristin Kuutma, the holder of the UNESCO chair represented Estonia at the 14th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage.
 Bogota, Colombia.

 13 December 2019.
 A representative of the UNESCO chair participated at the meeting of the Estonian Council for Intangible Cultural Heritage, an advisiory body of the Ministry of Culture.